autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 ## unbond

-Unbonds an amount of Liquid Newton stake token from a designated validator.
+Unbonds an amount of bonded stake from a designated validator.

-On successful processing of the method call:

-- the designated amount of Liquid Newton amount is burnt if the stake being unbonded is _delegated_ and *not* _self-bonded_ stake,
-- the unbonding period begins,
-- an unbonding object for the necessary voting power change is created and tracked in memory until applied at the end of the epoch in which the unbonding period expires.
-At that block point Newton redemption occurs and due Newton is minted to the staker's Newton account.
+The amount specifies Newton stake token if the delegator is unbonding [self-bonded](/glossary/#self-bonded) stake, else Liquid Newton if [delegated](/glossary/#delegated) stake is being unbonded.

+{{< alert title="Warning" color="warning">}}
+The unbonding request will only be effective after the unbonding period, rounded to the next epoch.

+If the validator has a [slashing](/concepts/accountability/#slashing) event before this period expires, then the released Newton stake token amount may or may not correspond to the amount requested.

+See Concept [Accountability and fault detection (AFD)](/concepts/accountability/) for Autonity's slashing mechanism.
+{{< /alert >}}

 Constraint checks are applied.
 The  `validator` address provided is verified as a registered validator address and the requested unbonding amount is checked to verify it is `<=` to the `msg.sender`'s bonded stake amount.
 For delegated stake this is done by checking the `msg.Sender`'s Liquid Newton balance is `>=` to the requested amount, and for self-bonded stake this is done by checking the validator's `selfBondedStake` balance is`>=` to the requested unbonding amount.

 {{< alert title="Note" >}}
 If `msg.Sender` is the validator `treasury` account, then Liquid Newton balance and supply checks are not required.